 Phone: (508) 793-7467

 *Includes information about health topics and transportation options for off-campus appointments.

-Campus security and safety is imperative to our students and campus community.
-From our highly trained Massachusetts State Police certified officers to our rapid response student run squad, we continuously stride to provide a safe environment.
+Campus security and safety are imperative to our students and campus community.
+From our highly trained Massachusetts State Police certified officers to our rapid response student-run squad, we continuously strive to provide a safe environment.

 The Clark University Police Department (CUPD) is staffed by a team of professional, fully-trained law enforcement officers and dispatchers who are dedicated to ensuring the safety of the campus.
 Officers are trained to handle a wide variety of situations, including crisis and sexual assault intervention, victim awareness, and more.
 In addition to being certified as Massachusetts State Special Police, UP officers are also emergency first aid responders and carry Narcan, a drug that can reverse opioid overdoses.
 CUPD is available 24/7.